 Dubai Investments acquires additional stake in NGI

+Aggregate ownership now reaches 45.18% of the issued share capital of National General Insurance Company

-Dubai Investments (DIC), a leading UAE investment company listed on the Dubai Financial Market (DFM), has announced the execution of a direct deal, acquiring an additional 15.19 per cent share of National General Insurance Company (NGI) from Emirates NBD Bank.
+Dubai Investments, a leading UAE investment company listed on the Dubai Financial Market (DFM), has announced the execution of a direct deal, acquiring an additional 15.19 per cent share of National General Insurance Company (NGI) from Emirates NBD Bank.

-The aggregate ownership has now reached 45.18 per cent, following the acquisition of 21.53 per cent acquired through DFM’s direct deal mechanism during the beginning of Q2 2021, and the existing shares held by Dubai Investments, of 8.46 per cent.
+The aggregate ownership has now reached 45.18 per cent, following the acquisition of 21.53 per cent acquired through DFM’s direct deal mechanism during the beginning of second quarter of 2021, and the existing shares held by Dubai Investments, of 8.46 per cent.
 The acquisition of the additional stake further strengthens the company’s presence within the insurance sector.

 Al Mal Capital, a subsidiary of Dubai Investments and a diversified, multi-line investment institution licensed and regulated by the Central Bank of the UAE, was the financial advisor, facilitating the transaction.